Merkousha/SlideGenie/README.md

 LANGUAGE = "en"  # Change to your desired language code
 ```

+## Logging Configuration

+Logging is configured in `src/utils/logger.py`.
+The logger is set up to log messages to both the console and a file named `slidegenie.log`.
+The logging level is set to `DEBUG` to capture detailed information about the program's execution.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.